DecAthlete

 released in Europe as Athlete Kings due to a licensing issue, is a track-and-field themed arcade sports video game.
 On its unveiling, the gaming media generally described it as a modern clone of Daley Thompson's Decathlon.
-Released in 1996, it was developed and produced by Sega.
+Released in 1996, it was developed by Sega AM3 and produced by Sega.
 A home port was released on the Sega Saturn in 1996, largely identical to the arcade version, due to the similar hardware of the ST-V hardware and the Saturn.
 It was released on the PlayStation 2 in Japan only as part of the Sega Ages 2500 series.
 Compared to other decathlon based games, Decathlete has a more comic and cartoon-like style.
 A sequel followed in 1997, which was the winter sports-based Winter Heat.

 Gameplay

 The overall gameplay is largely based on quick, repeated button pressing for gaining speed, and timed single button presses for jumping and releasing projectiles, in a similar style to the 1983 Konami arcade game, Track & Field.
 The game differs with a slightly more advanced control system and 3-D graphics.

 The player must select one of eight fictional international athletes.
 In all versions, the player competes in ten traditional decathlon events: 100 metres, Long jump, Shot put, High jump, 400 metres, 110 metre hurdles, Discus throw, Pole vault, Javelin throw and 1500 metres.
 In the arcade version, the player is required to meet a minimum set time, height or distance to qualify for the next event.
 The home console versions allow the player to compete in a full decathlon featuring all ten events without qualifying limit.
 Despite a potential for a multiplayer gameplay, the game is limited to two players at a time.
 In a one-player game, the player competes against one AI-controlled opponent, chosen from the list of playable characters.
 The only exception to this is in the 1500 metres, where six generic athletes also participate in the race.

 The PlayStation 2 port still allows only up to two human players to participate, but all playable characters appear in the sprint and dash events.